Rolston

 Rolston is a hamlet in the East Riding of Yorkshire, England, in an area known as Holderness.
 It is situated approximately 2 mi south of Hornsea and lies just west of the B1242 road.

 It forms part of the civil parish of Mappleton.

+The name Rolston derives from the Old Norse personal name Rolf and the Old English tūn meaning 'settlement'.